 It’s a life of celibacy and a whole-body condom if you want 100% protection, yet I don’t think it’s worth the hassle for such a garden-variety bug!

 Myth: You Can Say Goodbye to Your Sex Life

-Complete rubbish.
+Utter rubbish.
 Genital herpes doesn’t define you or your sex life.

 Myth: People With Herpes Can’t Have Kids

-Even if an outbreak occurs around the time of vaginal delivery, the risk of neonatal herpes is incredibly small.
+Even if an outbreak occurs around the time of vaginal delivery, the risk of neonatal herpes is minimal.

 Myth: Without Obvious Symptoms, Your GP Can Still Test for the Virus

-If you have lesions around your genitals, swabs need to be taken directly from the sores and sent away for lab testing.
+If you have lesions around your genitals, swabs must be taken directly from these sores and sent away for lab testing.

 Like the millions of Australians living with the virus, it’s usually very manageable and has little impact on your day-to-day life.

 Please speak with your GP if you have any concerns.